ccc509/second-nature-recipes/README.md

 ## Implementation explained

 The web app is created using React JS, there are 3 components and each component has its own CSS file.
+All components are implemented by using functional component considering they are much easier to read and test because they are plain JavaScript functions without state or lifecycle-hooks.
+Moreover, the React team mentioned that there may be a performance boost for functional component in future React versions

 Several libraries are used such as `react-bootstrap` and `react-perfect-scrollbar`